cpelizza/Text-Mining-and-Search/README.md

   This notebook covers data loading, text preprocessing, exploratory analysis, feature extraction using both sparse lexical representations (TF–IDF) and dense semantic embeddings (Word2Vec and GloVe), unsupervised clustering (K-Means, Agglomerative Clustering, DBSCAN), evaluation, and visualization of results.

 - **Text Summarization** (`summarization.ipynb`):
   This notebook focuses on automatic summarization of news articles, comparing extractive approaches (SumBasic, LexRank, LexRank with MMR) with an abstractive baseline based on BART.
-Model performance is evaluated using ROUGE, BLEU, and BERTScore metrics.
+Model performance is evaluated using METEOR, ROUGE, BLEU, and BERTScore metrics.

 Together, the two notebooks provide a comprehensive framework for unsupervised document organization and automatic text summarization.